Image Credit: VasinLee/Shutterstock.com

 Consider the following green building trends that are expected to have a major influence this year (and possibly next year as well.)

 Through renewable energy sources, net-zero buildings produce as much energy as they need.
-They are also designed to neutralize their water consumption, carbon emissions and waste generation.
+They are also designed to neutralize their water consumption, carbon emissions, and waste generation.

 The green building industry has been embracing the concept of net-zero in recent years and 2019 will likely see an increase in net-zero construction projects.

 The World Green Building Council recently unveiled a worldwide effort called “Advancing Net Zero” that is designed to encourage and speed up the adoption of net-zero buildings, to the point that all buildings are net-zero considered by 2050.
-While this is an ambitious objective that may or may not be reached, it does have the effect of pushing building owners to reassess how they operate and developers to re-evaluate how they design with an eye toward both the positive and negative impacts of buildings on the environment.
+While this is an ambitious objective that may or may not is reached, it does have the effect of pushing building owners to reassess how they operate and developers to re-evaluate how they design with an eye toward both the positive and negative impacts of buildings on the environment.

 With buildings using 30 percent of the world’s energy, there is a worldwide interest in meeting the energy needs of established buildings in a more sustainable manner.
 Nations around the planet are aware of the impacts of climate change caused by energy production, and this awareness is placing a high demand on owners of existing buildings to become greener.

 One result is a growing push to retrofit existing structures with more energy-efficient materials and green technology.

 A distributed energy system is a range of energy production, storage, tracking, and management solutions.
 A DES provides owners with any ways to lower cost and boost reliability.